1999 UEFA Champions League final: Injury time

-United won a corner just as the fourth official indicated three minutes of injury time, and with so little time left for an equaliser, Schmeichel ventured up to Bayern's penalty area.
+United won a corner when Effenberg deflected Gary Neville's cross over the Bayern goal line just as the fourth official indicated three minutes of injury time.
+With so little time left for an equaliser, Schmeichel ventured up to Bayern's penalty area.
 Beckham flighted the corner in just over Schmeichel's head, Yorke put the ball back towards the crowded area, and after Fink failed to clear sufficiently, the ball arrived at the feet of Giggs on the edge of the area.
 His right-footed snap-shot was weak and poorly struck, but it went straight to Sheringham, who swiped at the shot with his right foot, and nestled the ball in the bottom corner of the net.
 The goal was timed at 36 seconds into injury time.
 It looked as if, having been behind for most of the match, United had forced extra time.

-Less than 30 seconds after the subsequent kick-off, United forced another corner, but Schmeichel stayed in his penalty area this time, under instruction from Ferguson.
+Less than 30 seconds after the subsequent kick-off, United forced another corner when Kuffour deflected Solskjær's cross over the Bayern goal line, but Schmeichel stayed in his penalty area this time, under instruction from Ferguson.
 Beckham again swung the corner in, finding the head of Sheringham, who nodded the ball down across the face of goal.
 Solskjær reacted fastest, stuck out a foot and poked the ball into the roof of the Bayern goal for United to take the lead with just 43 seconds of the three minutes of injury time to play.
 Solskjær celebrated by sliding on his knees, mimicking Basler's earlier celebration, before quickly being mobbed by the United players, substitutes and coaching staff.
 Schmeichel, in his own penalty area, cartwheeled with glee.

 The game restarted, but many Bayern players were overwhelmed with despair, virtually unable to continue and needed the assistance of referee Collina to drag themselves off the ground.
-They were stunned to have lost a game they had thought won just minutes before (several celebratory flares had already been ignited by the Bayern fans moments before United equalised, and ribbons in the club's colours had already been secured to the trophy itself in preparation for the presentation ceremony).
+They were stunned to have lost a game they had thought won just minutes before; several celebratory flares had already been ignited by the Bayern fans moments before United equalised, and ribbons in the club's colours had already been secured to the trophy in preparation for the presentation ceremony.
 United held onto their lead to record their second European Cup title, and at the final whistle, referee Collina described the cheers from the fans as being like a "lion's roar".
 Kuffour broke down in tears after the game, beating the floor in despair, and Jancker collapsed in anguish.
 Matthäus had captained Bayern in the 1987 European Cup final and lost in similar circumstances to two late Porto goals.
 He had been substituted with 10 minutes remaining, with victory seemingly assured.